tristantimp/DeepLearningAtari/README.md

 # Deep Learning Project: Reinforcement Learning with Atari Games
 install dependencies with "pip install -r requirements.txt"

-freeway.py is just a way to visualize the atari game, no training is done here.
-geeksforgeeks.py is the most up to date version of the A2C algorithm.

-policy_gradient.py is a NON-working implementation of the policy gradient algorithm.

 add your virtual environment in .gitignore if you use one.

+frogger_train.py contains the file for training the A2C model for Frogger.